240v To 12 Volt Converter

 2. Switching Mode Power Supplies (SMPS):

 SMPS converters use electronic switching to regulate the output voltage.
-They are significantly more efficient than transformer-based converters, particularly at lower power levels.
+Because of that, they are significantly more efficient than transformer-based converters, particularly at lower power levels.
 They achieve high efficiency by rapidly switching a transistor on and off, regulating the power flow.

 • Advantages: Small size and weight, high efficiency, quieter operation.